 If you only plan to use it for your own personal wellness, a smaller model might suit your needs better.

 How much space do you have for a hot tub?
 If you have the room, you can enjoy a large hot tub.
 Small hot tubs are available for smaller spaces.
-Measure your space to figure out which hot tub will fit before you visit the showroom.
+Measure your space to figure out how your new spa will fit before you visit the showroom.

 You can also look at plug-n-play models if you live in a smaller apartment or condo.

 Who wants a hot tub that’s going to drive up energy costs like crazy?
 No one.